 Given the extraordinary circumstances caused by the worldwide Coronavirus crisis, Brussels Airlines has decided to temporarily suspend its flight operations starting March 21, 2020.
 Until then, the flight operations of Brussels Airlines will be gradually reduced, controlled and structured for to bring passengers and crews home.

 Following the decree issued by the President of Romania, which installs the state of emergency throughout the territory of Romania until April 14 inclusive, Blue Air suspends its regular flights starting March 21st and until the end of the period when the state of emergency is active.

-Pursuant to the Operational Directive of the Civil Aeronautical Authority Nr.
-03 - 15/03/2020 regarding the establishment of air traffic restrictions in the context of the pandemic with the new Coronavirus, as well as pursuant to the Decision of the National Extraordinary Public Health Commission no. 9 of 15.03.2020 (see here directive), the airline FLYONE informs that all flights will be suspended during March 17, 2020 - March 31, 2020.
+Pursuant to the Operational Directive of the Civil Aviation Authority No. 03 - 15/03/2020 on the establishment of air traffic restrictions in the context of the pandemic with the new Coronavirus, as well as under the Decision of the National Extraordinary Public Health Commission no. 9 din 15.03.2020 (see here directive), the airline FLYONE informs that all flights will be suspended during March 17, 2020 - March 31, 2020.

 Based on the decision of the authorities of the Republic of Moldova, the airline Air Moldova suspends all flights, from March 17, 2020, hours 00:00 - until April 1, 2020 (with the probability of extending the restrictions).

 During the 2 weeks, EL AL has announced that it will reduce operational activity by up to 90%.
 From March 16 until March 28, 2020, EL AL will only fly to Johannesburg, London Heathrow, Newark, New York JFK, Paris CDG and Toronto.